vernaillen/vernaillen.dev.old/src/pages/blog/hello-world.md

 location: Zottegem
 ---

-## exit Vernaillen.com
+## sunset of Vernaillen.com
-To be honest the most important reason why I wanted to make a new website is because the old one was made in Liferay and I didn't want to keep a Liferay server running only for my personal website.
-It's overkill.
+To be honest the most important reason why I wanted to make a new website is because [Vernaillen.com](https://www.vernaillen.com) was made in Liferay and I didn't want to keep a Liferay server running only for my personal website.
+It's definitely overkill.
-And I'm actually focusing less on Liferay these days, but more on pure stack development with Spring micro-services and Angular or Vue.js.
+And besides that, my main focus as a freelance consultant is not on Liferay any more lately, but more on full stack development with Spring micro-services, Angular or Vue.js, as well as on DevOps with Kubernetes, Jenkins, Sonar, etc.

-## enter Vernaillen.dev
+## Hello World for Vernaillen.dev
 Since I wanted to become more skilled in Vue.js anyway, I decided to rewrite my website using Vue 3, Vite, Tailwind and Markdown.

 For the design I decided to use this [Tailwind CSS Template](https://tailwindtemplates.co/templates/startup), cause I'm a developer, not a designer :D